TomKondratyuk/osticket-prereqs/README.md

 In the setup wizard choose "typical" setup type.

-Checkmark the box to "Launch the MySQL Instance Configuration Wizard".
+At the end of the setup wizard -> Checkmark ✓ the box to "Launch the MySQL Instance Configuration Wizard".

 Choose "Standard Configuration"